Keep up with the latest news and events from Suzanne's campaign.

 After graduating from high school, Suzanne moved to Oregon with friends and fell in love with the state.
 She put herself through college, first at Lane Community College and then at the University of Oregon, graduating with a Bachelor of Arts in Journalism.
 Following college, she went on to law school at the University of Oregon and earned her J.D. degree.

-After six years of practicing law, Suzanne took a career break to raise her children.
+After several years of practicing law, Suzanne took a career break to raise her children.
 She became active in the community, volunteering for education, arts, and civic organizations like the Classroom Law Project, Beaverton Education Foundation, and several theaters.
-Her school advocacy work is what first took her to the Oregon State Capitol, attending rallies in support of education and leading her to a decision to serve publicly.
+Her school advocacy work is what first took her to the Oregon State Capitol, attending rallies in support of education and leading her to a decision to serve in public office.

-Suzanne started as a legislative assistant in the Oregon House of Representatives in 2001, followed by her first campaign in 2006 when she was elected to serve House District 34 of Washington County.
+Suzanne started as a legislative assistant in the Oregon House of Representatives in 2001.
+In 2006, the voters of Washington County’s House District 34 elected her to represent them in Salem.

-After only one term in the Oregon House, her leadership and hard work was recognized and led to her appointment, and then election, to the Oregon Senate in 2008.
-She was reelected for a second term in 2010.
+After only one term in the Oregon House, her leadership and hard work were recognized and led to her appointment, and then election, to the Oregon Senate in 2008.
+She was reelected to the Senate in 2010.

-Suzanne took her dedication to making a difference in peoples’ lives as a consumer rights attorney and advocate for education to the Oregon legislature.
-She was chair of the Consumer & Small Business Protection Committee and a member of the Education & Workforce Development Committee.
-She is recognized as the leading voice for mortgage reform, introducing legislation that ensures homeowners facing foreclosure receive timely information about how to request a loan modification and provides them recourse if there is a violation.
+In the Oregon Legislature, Suzanne was Chair of the Consumer Protection & Public Affairs Committee and a member of the Education & Workforce Development Committee.
+She is recognized as the leading voice for mortgage reform, passing legislation that ensures homeowners facing foreclosure receive timely information about how to request a loan modification and provides them recourse if there is a violation.

-Suzanne and Michael have been married for twenty-seven years.
+Suzanne and Michael have been married for more than thirty years.
 Their children, now grown, attended school in the Beaverton School District.
-Suzanne, Michael and their cocker spaniel named Charley still live in the family’s home in Washington County.
+Suzanne, Michael, and their cocker spaniel, Charley, still live in the family’s home in Washington County.